Rachel B. Noel: Personal life

-Rachel Bassette was born in 1918 in Hampton, Virginia to parents who were both college graduates.
+Rachel Bassette was born in 1918 in Hampton, Virginia, to parents who were both college graduates.
 Her father, A. W. E. Bassette Jr., was a lawyer.
 From an early age, her parents emphasized the importance of education.
 Bassette graduated magna cum laude with a bachelor's degree from Hampton Institute (now known as Hampton University) and earned a master's degree in sociology from Fisk University, both historically black universities.

 In October 1942, she married Dr. Edmond F. Noel (1916-1986) from Jackson, Mississippi, whom she had met at Fisk.
-Born in Holmes County, Mississippi and reared in Jackson, he was named for a half-uncle, Edmond Favor Noel, governor of Mississippi, serving 1908 to 1912.
+Born in Holmes County, Mississippi and reared in Jackson, he was named for a half-uncle, Edmond Favor Noel, governor of Mississippi, serving from 1908 to 1912.
 The African-American physician and European-American politician were from different lines of descendants of Leland Noel, a major white planter in Holmes County before the American Civil War.
 Noel completed his undergraduate degree at Howard University and got his medical degree at Fisk.

 Edmond Noel served as a medical officer in the Army during World War II, from 1942 to April 1946.
 After he completed his residency, the Noel couple moved to Denver, Colorado in 1949.
-It was during years of the Great Migration of African Americans from the South to the West.
+It was during the years of the Great Migration of African Americans from the South to the West.
 Edmond Noel was the first African American to practice medicine in Denver.
 He was affiliated with Rose Hospital, a new hospital founded by the Jewish community.
 He was the first African American to have staff privileges at a hospital in Denver.
 He also set up his own practice in the Five Points community.

-Together they had a son, Edmond "Buddy" Noel Jr., born in 1946, and daughter, Angela Noel, born in 1950.
+Together, they had a son, Edmond "Buddy" Noel Jr., born in 1946, and a daughter, Angela Noel, born in 1950.
 Buddy graduated from Dartmouth College and Harvard University Law, and practices as a lawyer in Denver.

 Rachel Bassette Noel became increasingly active in civil rights and school issues in Denver.
 (See below).

 Her husband Edmond Noel died in 1986.
 In her last years, Noel moved from Denver to Oakland, California in 2007 to live with her daughter.
 Noel died on February 4, 2008.
 She is survived by her two children, five grandchildren and three great-grandchildren.